weaversam8/GhostShip/README.md

 - [Sam-ZHGW/GhostShip_CSC582](https://github.com/Sam-ZHGW/GhostShip_CSC582) - the Inform 7 source code for our proof of concept game
   - The primary Inform 7 source file is located at `GhostShip.inform/Source/story.ni`
 - [CynthiaSynth/PhaserPointAndClick](https://github.com/CynthiaSynth/PhaserPointAndClick) - a Javascript game built with the [Phaser](https://phaser.io/) game engine to provide a frontend for the proof of concept game
-  - The files for the HTML + Javascript frontend are located in the `GhostShip.materials/Release` directory
+  - The files for the HTML + Javascript frontend are located in the `GhostShip.materials/Templates/Phaser Game` directory

 ## Development